nunzy1/github.io/index.md

  - Client applications for Microsoft Windows, Max OS X, and Linux.
  - Mobile clients for the Android and Apple iOS operating systems.

-This appendix includes specific QuickStart procedures for ownCloud server.
 For more information on ownCloud, refer to the [complete documentation set](https://doc.owncloud.com).

 This appendix includes:
  - [Installing an ownCloud Server with Docker](#install)